-16 April 2020 - national offer day
+16 April 2021 - national offer day

-Your child's offer will be available on the eAdmissions portal on 16 April 2020 and you will be able to view your offer during the evening on this date.
-Newham will send, by 1st class post, the school offer or alternative allocation letter for all 'on time' applicants and late applicants received by 19 March 2020 to the last proven home address supplied to Pupil Services.
-This school offer will be conditional on you providing the school with proof of address and date of birth (see pages 41-42).
+Families who applied trough the eAdmissions online portal will receive an email during the evening advising them of the outcome of their application and to log into their account.
+For those who applied using a paper form Newham will send, by 1st class post, to the last proven home address supplied to Pupil Services.
+This school offer will be conditional on you providing the school with proof of address and date of birth (see pages 42-43).

-June/July 2020
+June/July 2021

 The school where your child has been offered a place will invite you to a welcome meeting where they will tell you more about the school and arrange your child's admission.
-You will need to provide the school original proof of address and your child's date of birth and provide other documentation from the list on page 41.
+You will need to provide the school original proof of address and your child's date of birth and provide other documentation from the list on page 42.